mikrono/tModLoaderWiki_kr_ko/Vanilla-Class-Changes.md

 The ModNPC instance that controls the behavior of this NPC.
 This property is null if this is not a modded NPC.

 ## Methods

+### public NPCInfo GetModInfo(Mod mod, string name)

+Gets the NPCInfo instance (with the given name and added by the given mod) associated with this NPC instance.

 ### public void CloneDefaults(int type)